kunhe/FastAP-metric-learning/matlab/README.md

   * `'dim'` (int) embedding dimesionality, default 512
   * `'nbins'` (int) number of distance quantizations, default 10
   * `'solver'` (string) SGD optimizer.
 Default: `'adam'`.
 Others: `'sgd', 'adadelta', 'adagrad', 'rmsprop'`

+### Notes
+* Our experiments are mainly run on a Titan X Pascal GPU with 12GB memory.
+If your GPU has a different amount of memory, you may want to change the default value of `opts.maxGpuImgs` (in `+models/*.m`) accordingly for each model architecture.